cGuille/msurl/README.md

     git clone https://github.com/cGuille/msurl.git
     cd msurl

-If necessary, open the file msurl.js with your favorite text editor and edit this line to specify which command to use to launch your favorite web browser:
+If necessary, open the file msurl.js with your favorite text editor and edit this line to specify which command to use to launch your favorite web browser: `'browser-cmd': 'chromium-browser'`
-    'browser-cmd': '[your-browser-command]'
-Sample values: 'chromium-browser' (default), 'firefox', 'chrome'…
+Replace `'chromium-browser'` with any browser command you want to use (`'firefox'`, `'chrome'`…).

 Then save the file and go back to your terminal: